Durham County Record Office

 The website also contains information about our resources for family history.

-We now have an online shop where you can order and pay for a quick search, research service and publications.
+We also have the Durham County Record Office: online shop where you can order and pay for a quick search, research service, events and publications.

 Charges for the service